-This classic Braised Chicken with Dark Soy Sauce and Mushrooms is Chinese home cooking at its best.
-So comforting and delicious with a bowl of steamed rice.
+This Braised Chicken with Dark Soy Sauce and Mushrooms is Chinese home cooking at its best.
+Comforting and delicious with steamed rice.

 By the time you read this post, I am up in the sky again homeward bound to Minnesota.
 How quickly these two and a half weeks have gone by.
 It was great to see family in Malaysia and I treasure the little time I got to spend with each of them.
 Leaving is always hard but my life in Minnesota beckons.
 I miss my hubby and two boys and it is time to go home.
 The good memories made in Malaysia will have to last until my next visit.

 Thank you all for visiting and commenting while I was away.
 I hope you have enjoyed my prepared posts and also updates on Facebook.
 It warmed my heart to read your comments and to see your “likes”.
-A special thank you goes to Ruby and Hyosun for helping to hold the fort with their lovely guest posts.
-In case you missed them, do check them out over here and here.
+A special thank you goes to Ruby and Hyosun for helping to hold the fort with their lovely guest posts while I was away.

 A Family Favorite